 As the Company can exert significant influence over, but does not control, Kantaro's operations through voting rights or representation on Kantaro's board of directors, the Company accounts for this investment using the equity method of accounting.
 The Company records its share in Kantaro's earnings and losses in the condensed consolidated statement of operations.
 The Company assesses its investment for other-than-temporary impairment when events or changes in circumstances indicate that the carrying amount of the investment might not be recoverable and recognize an impairment loss to adjust the investment to its then-current fair value.
-The Company owned 25% of the membership equity units in Kantaro at September 30, 2022 and June 30, 2022.
+The Company owned 25% of the membership equity units in Kantaro at December 31, 2022 and June 30, 2022.
+On December 31, 2022, the members and managers of Kantaro decided that it was in the best interest of Kantaro to wind up the business and unanimously signed a termination agreement.
+As part of the termination agreement, the members agreed to wind up Kantaro's business and dissolve it promptly after the effective date of the termination agreement.